Sector Mean Reversion on 14 Exchanges: Germany Is the Only Market That Fails

 The top four exchanges by excess return are India, Korea, Taiwan, and Sweden.
 Three are either emerging markets or have emerging-market-adjacent sector characteristics (Sweden's cyclical industrial and materials sectors behave similarly).

-Sweden (STO): 12.63% CAGR, +4.61% excess, Sharpe 0.425.
-Sweden's inclusion in the top tier surprises at first.
-But the STO universe is heavily weighted toward cyclical industrials, basic materials, and energy companies that behave more like EM cyclicals than European defensives.
-The 2009 recovery of +84.1% tells the story.
-The max drawdown of -62.3% is the corresponding cost.
+Sweden (STO): 12.40% CAGR, +4.38% vs SPY, +9.01% vs OMX30, Sharpe 0.423.
+Sweden's inclusion in the top tier makes sense once you look at the OMX30.
+The Stockholm index grew at only 3.39% annually, so beating it by 9 points is significant.
+The STO universe is heavily weighted toward cyclical industrials, basic materials, and energy companies.
+The 2009 recovery of +78.7% tells the story.
+The max drawdown of -61.7% is the corresponding cost.

 What these markets share: sector underperformance is mostly cyclical, not structural.
 When a sector falls 30-40% over 12 months in India or Taiwan, it's usually because the economic cycle turned against it, not because the industry is in secular decline.
 The 12-month lookback catches exactly that kind of dislocation and positions for the recovery.

-Germany (XETRA): 4.82% CAGR, -3.20% excess.
-Zero cash periods and 79 average stocks, the data is clean and the strategy fires consistently.
-But XETRA's sector composition is export-dependent industrials and chemicals.
+Germany (XETRA): 4.50% CAGR, -3.52% vs SPY, -0.59% vs DAX.
+Germany is the only exchange where the strategy fails to beat its own local benchmark.
+The DAX itself delivered 5.09% annually.
+The strategy returned 4.50%, missing the local index by -0.59%.
+XETRA's sector composition is export-dependent industrials and chemicals.
 When these fall, it's often because export conditions have worsened structurally, not because sentiment briefly overcorrected.
-The mean reversion assumption doesn't hold.

 Korea: Best Risk-Adjusted

 Korea deserves its own section.
-A Sharpe of 0.466 on a 14.65% CAGR with a max drawdown of only -37.4% is the best combination of return and risk management in this entire study.
+A Sharpe of 0.39 on a 12.88% CAGR with a max drawdown of only -33.52% is one of the best combinations of return and risk management in this study.
 The S&P 500 itself had a -45.5% max drawdown over the same period.
-Korea's sector mean reversion strategy absorbed less peak-to-trough loss than the US benchmark while delivering nearly double the annualized return.
+Korea's sector mean reversion absorbed 12 percentage points less peak-to-trough loss than the US benchmark while delivering substantially higher annualized returns.

-The 36.7% down capture is the mechanism.
-In years when the S&P 500 fell, Korean sector mean reversion absorbed only 36.7% of that loss on average.
-The strategy was positioned in Korean sectors that were already beaten down, and beaten-down sectors don't fall as hard in further market declines as sectors that are still expensive.
-The asymmetry shows up in the numbers: high up capture from sector recoveries, low down capture because the portfolio was already defensively positioned by default.
+The 65.58% down capture vs KOSPI is the mechanism.
+Korean sectors that are already beaten down don't fall as hard in further market declines as sectors that are still expensive.
+The asymmetry shows up in the numbers: strong up capture from sector recoveries, reduced down capture because the portfolio is already defensively positioned by default.
+Vs KOSPI, the strategy adds +7.33% annually.

 2008 tells the story directly.
-Korea returned -32.1%.
-SPY returned -34.3%.
-A Korean market strategy that outperformed SPY in one of the worst years on record, then returned +80.0% in 2009's recovery.
+Korea returned -28.1%.
+The KOSPI fell -37.6%.
+The strategy outperformed during one of the worst years on record, then returned +59.5% in 2009's recovery while KOSPI gained +46.6%.
 That's the profile of a strategy working in the right market.

 Taiwan: The Anomaly

-The Taiwan exchange (TAI+TWO) is dominated by Technology, Financial Services, Basic Materials, and Real Estate.
+The Taiwan exchange (TAI+TWO) is dominated by Basic Materials, Financial Services, and Energy as the most frequently selected sectors.
 In bull markets driven by global growth, tech and financials lead and sit at the top of the 12-month ranking, so the strategy doesn't hold them.
 It holds the beaten-down sectors: Basic Materials, Real Estate, Utilities.

-The negative down capture reflects a portfolio that systematically holds the "already cheap" sectors in a market where cheap and expensive flip roles sharply between bull and bear phases.
+The strong risk-adjusted profile reflects a portfolio that systematically holds the "already cheap" sectors in a market where cheap and expensive flip roles sharply between bull and bear phases.
+Note: 2024 and 2025 showed large negative excess years (-35.9% and -29.3% vs TAIEX) as TAIEX surged on TSMC-driven tech momentum while the contrarian tilt was wrong.

 China: High Volatility, Low Down Capture

 China (SHH+SHZ) presents one of the most distinctive profiles in the study.
-At +0.23% excess, the strategy barely beats SPY.
-But the down capture of 26.6% is the second-best in the study, behind only Taiwan.
+At +3.78% excess vs SSE Composite, the strategy beats its local index, and the down capture of 70.4% is moderate.
+But the picture is distorted.

 The Drawdown Picture